 Wow!
 That's something for a record producer.

 Yeah!
 I mean, that is cool when you're working on just playing a guitar part, but the power of the song is hijacking your emotions.
 I took it as a huge compliment.

 But more than that--I just got excited thinking about other people who are going to get a chance to experience this song.
 Specifically, the people who are in that hard place.
 I just want to give them a nudge of awareness.
 They have to make the decision in their own time... but holding onto a grudge just keeps your hands too full to pick up anything else.

 2. When you can't give anything back, you suddenly realize that God doesn't need you.
 Even though you have some pretty cool gifts and talents and abilities, you aren't showing up everyday and giving God the strength to keep going.
-But the beauty is God enjoys you.
+Thankfully, that's not your job.
+Instead, the beauty is that God enjoys you.
 Not based on what you contribute, but just because you are His kid.
 God loves you.
 And that's the song "Sparrow."

 What's the significance of the sparrow?

 Jesus talks to his close friends about the value of sparrows.
 He mentions that a certain number of sparrows are sold for a penny (which that's gotta be a translation, because I don't think they had pennies.
 Sorry, I digress).
 But Jesus says that God knows when one of them falls to the ground.
 Then he reassures th0se listening that people are more important than sparrows.
 I could totally Mic drop there.
 And I think a lot of people do.
 "Sweet.
 God of the universe loves me.
 Back to Netflix."
 But that's why I've got the final song.